-This centralized team of trained officers provides technical and photographic assistance to all investigative branches of the HRPS and is responsible for locating, recording, gathering, analyzing and evaluating physical evidence from traditional crime scenes and computer crime scenes.
+This centralized team of trained officers provides technical and photographic assistance to all investigative branches of the HRPS and is responsible for locating, recording, gathering, analyzing and evaluating physical evidence from traditional crime scenes and major motor vehicle collisions.

 Members of the Service's Forensic Identification Unit are also routinely called upon to provide expert court testimony in areas such as fingerprint analysis, footwear identifications, and physical matches.